 Over the years, Jessica and Thomas have collaborated and produced custom digital technology and platforms to best showcase their projects and those of their clients.
 Their major collaboration, Wymer's DC, has been used by thousands of people and been featured in major local news outlets.
-Most recently, they created the ArchiBox Labeler software in 2017.
-They are eager to expand and put their unique skill-set to work for new clients.
+Most recently, they created the ArchiBox Labeler software in 2017 and HomeBASS in 2018.

 Co-founder & museum anthropologist